Powder laundry detergent can help you slash your budget!

-I was always hesitant to try homemade detergent for several reasons, one being grating bar soap by hand.
+I was hesitant to try homemade detergent for several reasons, one being grating bar soap by hand.
 What I love most about this method, and why I started making this soap in the first place, was you don’t have to grate the fels-naptha!!
 YOU DON’T HAVE TO GRATE IT BY HAND!!
 You use your food processor.
 Flipping genius.
-I wish I could give credit to the person who first gave me this idea.
-I was just scrolling through Pinterest, and someone said “use food processor to crate soap so you don’t have to do it by hand.”
-So whoever first came up with this, I salute you!
+I was just scrolling through Pinterest, and someone said “use food processor to grate soap so you don’t have to do it by hand.”

-After the soap is grated you dump all the ingredients in a large garbage bag placed in a five gallon bucket and mix it up!!
+After the soap is grated you dump all the ingredients in a large garbage bag (these are the bags we use) placed in a five gallon bucket and mix it up!!

 3 lbs Washing soda